Rationale and impact

 No evidence was identified on the use of potassium.
 The committee used their expertise and their understanding of the evidence on the pathophysiology of DKA to update the recommendation.
 They added more detail about how to care for children and young people with anuria or potassium levels above the normal range.
 It is essential to not delay adding potassium to fluids because insulin can cause hypokalaemia in this population, which can lead to cardiac arrhythmias and death.

 The committee also used their expertise to make recommendations highlighting complications such as hyperchloremic acidosis.

 There is variation in practice due to the different beliefs on the causes of cerebral oedema.
-The new recommendations will be a change in practice in some areas, but they are in line with randomised trial evidence and with other clinical guidance (such as the International Society for Paediatric and Adolescent Diabetes DKA guideline).
+The new recommendations will be a change in practice in some areas, but they are in line with randomised trial evidence and with other clinical guidance (such as chapter 11 in the 2018 International Society for Paediatric and Adolescent Diabetes DKA guideline).